Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'webhooks', with an optional filter by model name.
-This effectively differentiates the tool from its siblings like create-webhook, delete-webhook, get-webhook, and update-webhook.
+The description clearly states the verb 'list' and the resource 'webhooks', and adds an optional filter by model name.
+This distinguishes it from sibling tools like create-webhook, delete-webhook, get-webhook, which have different verbs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.